/ tech-stacks / Best Tech Stack for a Directory Site as a Solo Developer

 If your directory has thousands of listings and you're using Astro, consider Incremental Static Regeneration.
 Generate pages at build time and revalidate them periodically.
 This gives you static performance with dynamic data freshness.

-For Meilisearch, either self-host on a cheap VPS ($5-7/month on Railway or Fly.io) or use Meilisearch Cloud (free tier available).
+For Meilisearch, either self-host on a cheap VPS (around $5 to $7 per month on Railway or Fly.io) or use Meilisearch Cloud, which starts at roughly $20/month after the 14-day trial.

 Payments: Stripe